 You're a strong communicator with great interpersonal skills

-You want to help improve the others
+You have a desire to help others

 You can see yourself working with people from all kinds of backgrounds

 You are raring to deliver and up for a challenge